webgriffe/SyliusAkeneoPlugin/docs/usage.md

 This will:

 * Import the update of all attribute options every hour
-* Import, every minute, all products that have been modified since the last execution, along with their associations
+* Import, every minute, all products and product models that have been modified since the last execution, along with their associations
 * Reconcile Akeneo deleted products every 6 hours

-> *NB*: The line that imports products and product associations every minute should be added only if you do not use the
+> *NB*: The line that imports products, product models and product associations every minute should be added only if you do not use the
 > webhook feature (see next chapter).
 Otherwise, the products will be imported twice.

 Import and Reconcile commands uses a [lock mechanism](https://symfony.com/doc/current/console/lockable_trait.html) which